-(Points acquired in all exams and assessments)/(total points possible) X 100% = Final Percent Score
+(Exam 1 + Pharmacology of Anticoagulants Reef Quiz + Exam 2)/(total points possible) X 100% = Final Percent Score

 - P-Pass-means that you have achieved a satisfactory level of performance and will receive credit for this course.
-To obtain a "P" grade for this course, you must earn a final percent scores of 70%. - N-No Grade-means that you have not achieved a satisfactory level of performance and no credit will be granted for this course.
-If you earn a final percent score below 70%, you will receive an "N" grade. - Remediation If you receive an "N" grade and meet the criteria below, you will be eligible to attempt remediation: - o Earn a final percent score in the course of 60% or greater, and - Have sat for all course exams
+To obtain a "P" grade for this course, you must earn a final percent score of 70% or a final point total of 110. - N-No Grade-means that you have not achieved a satisfactory level of performance and no credit will be granted for this course.
+If you earn a final percent score below 70% or a final point total of 110, you will receive an "N" grade. - Remediation If you receive an "N" grade and meet the criteria below, you will be eligible to attempt remediation: - o Earn a final percent score in the course of 60 % or greater.